sanctum-black/blog/computer-science/julia-for-beginners/julia-for-beginners.md

 🚀
 ```

-There's also a special type of tuple called Named Tuple. we will not be covering it here, but it can be consulted in the [official documentation](https://juliadatascience.io/data_structures).
+There's also a special type of tuple called `NamedTuple`.
+We will not cover it here, but it can be consulted in the [official documentation](https://juliadatascience.io/data_structures).

 ### 5.2 Ranges
 A **range** in Julia represents an interval between start and stop boundaries.
 We can define a range by using the `start:stop` syntax: